forumone/gesso/source/_patterns/03-layouts/grid/grid.md

 __Variables:__
 * modifier_classes: [string] Classes to modify the default layout styling.
-* grid_content: [object] Grid content.
+* num_of_cols: [string] Number of columns.

 __Usage:__
-To create a grid, include the grid.twig file and pass it a class via the modifier_classes variables (e.g., l-grid--3col).
+To create a grid, include the grid.twig file and specify the number of columns via the num_of_cols variable.